bruce-mig/tcp-ip-stack/README.md

 # TCP/IP Stack

-Implementing Layer 2-5 of  TCP/IP Stack in C.
+Implementing Layer 2-4 of the TCP/IP Model in C from scratch.

 -  Build a MultiNode Topology Emulation of Routers and Switches
 - Implement DataLink Layer (L2 routing), including ARP